MicrosoftDocs/bot-docs/articles/bot-service-debug-inspection-middleware.md

 ## Test your bot locally

-After updating the code you can run your bot locally and test the debugging feature using two Emulators: one to send and receive messages, and the other to inspect the state of messages in debugging mode.
-To test your bot locally take the following steps:
+After updating the code, you can run your bot locally and test the debugging feature using two Emulators: one to send and receive messages, and the other to inspect the state of messages in debugging mode.
+To test your bot locally:

 1. Navigate to your bot's directory in a terminal and execute the following command to run your bot locally: